Teoruiz07/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions --> sets the mode of the file hello to -rw-rw-r--.

 11-directories_permissions --> adds execute permission to all subdirectories of the current directory for the owner, group owner and all other users.

+12-directory_permissions --> creates a directory called my_dir with permission 751 in th working directory.